flopezag/tutorials.secured-OrionLD/docs/index.md

 ```

-We also see that this user cannot upload new Personal Data information into CEF Context Broker.
-Now, we check
-if we can access to the new data:
+Now, we check if we can access to the new data, just to confirm that the previous operation has working properly:

 #### :three::four: Request